 All our students, both European and non-European, must hold valid insurance covering risks related to health, accidents, death, permanent invalidity, civil responsibility (including travel assistance) while they are outside their home country - that is to say, local students won't need any additional health insurance while studying in their home country.

 Personal medical cover is required in most European countries, even in those that have a public health system.
-An insurance card will also be required by local authorities in order to apply for a residence permit after your arrival.
+An insurance card will also be required by local authorities in order to apply for a residence permit (if needed).